Quaternions and spatial rotation: Visualizing the space of rotations

 This visualization can be extended to a general rotation in 3-dimensional space.
 The identity rotation is a point, and a small angle of rotation about some axis can be represented as a point on a sphere with a small radius.
 As the angle of rotation grows, the sphere grows, until the angle of rotation reaches 180 degrees, at which point the sphere begins to shrink, becoming a point as the angle approaches 360 degrees (or zero degrees from the negative direction).
 This set of expanding and contracting spheres represents a hypersphere in four dimensional space (a 3-sphere).
 Just as in the simpler example above, each rotation represented as a point on the hypersphere is matched by its antipodal point on that hypersphere.
 The "latitude" on the hypersphere will be half of the corresponding angle of rotation, and the neighborhood of any point will become "flatter" (i.e. be represented by a 3-D Euclidean space of points) as the neighborhood shrinks.
 This behavior is matched by the set of unit quaternions: A general quaternion represents a point in a four dimensional space, but constraining it to have unit magnitude yields a three-dimensional space equivalent to the surface of a hypersphere.
 The magnitude of the unit quaternion will be unity, corresponding to a hypersphere of unit radius.
-The vector part of a unit quaternion represents the radius of the 2-sphere corresponding to the axis of rotation, and its magnitude is the cosine of half the angle of rotation.
+The vector part of a unit quaternion represents the radius of the 2-sphere corresponding to the axis of rotation, and its magnitude is the sine of half the angle of rotation.
 Each rotation is represented by two unit quaternions of opposite sign, and, as in the space of rotations in three dimensions, the quaternion product of two unit quaternions will yield a unit quaternion.
 Also, the space of unit quaternions is "flat" in any infinitesimal neighborhood of a given unit quaternion.